Shamar/shamar.github.io/_posts/2019-05-10-what-is-informatics.markdown

 And yet, the real key to understand the political potential of Informatics is **debugging**.
-Through debugging you look for an error in the collective cultural elaboration of hundrends of thousand people from all over the world.
+Through debugging **you look for an error in the collective cultural elaboration of thousands of people** from all over the world.

-You see a computer executing billions of lines of code and you have to understand where somebody did an error that is currently causing a misbehaviour.
+You see a computer executing billions of lines of code and you have to understand where somebody did the error that is currently causing a misbehaviour.
 It's such an expensive and complex task, that people and corporations try to avoid it as much as possible, usually working around the bug.
 But if you **have** to fix it, it's a very **educative** experience.